Explaining how babies are made (and sex)

 Why do I need to tell them how babies are made?

-You’re not alone as lots of parents struggle with explaining how babies are made.
+You’re not alone, as many parents struggle explaining how babies are made.

 And at some time – either now or in the not-so-far future – you’re going to have to talk to your child about sex.